defiprime/defiprime1/collections/_events/2019-09-04-DeFiMoscow-Meetup.md

 - Renat Khasanshyn, Special Projects, ChainLink, will explain the anatomy of DeFi oracles

-- Igor Barinov, xDai & POA Networ, will talk on derivatives based on the Dai'
+- Igor Barinov, xDai & POA Network, will talk on derivatives based on the Dai'
 date: 2019-09-12
 location: 'Moscow, RU'
 ---